rhcreynold/workshop-operator-lab-guide/README.md

 $ sudo hack/run.sh <WORKSHOP-NAME> start <PORT>
 ```

 *note: only one copy of a single workshop works right now.
-You can multiple different workshops on different ports, but only one of each.*
+You can run multiple different workshops on different ports, but only one of each.*

 ### Stopping a workshop: